 3. Analyse your VoC data

 As previously mentioned, it is important that you not only focus on collecting VoC data, but also on analysing the data as well.
 In fact, this step is actually overlooked by many organisations.
 They have crafted beautiful surveys and strategically placed them across their digital channels, but that’s it.
 No follow up plan or way of analysing the incoming data to make it actionable.
-Text analytics is the process of deriving meaning out of text and written communications (or unstructured data) in order to measure things like customer opinions, user feedback, product reviews and more.
-But how can you use to gauge sentiment behind customer feedback?

 By analysing your data you can identify major breakthroughs for your business.
 For instance, you can start using *customisable dashboards which help you visualise and pick up on trends occurring within your data.
 Or take advantage of text analytics and discover more about the sentiment and emotion behind your customers’ data.